 On the Fusion page, there are two viewers across the top displaying different images or blended effects.
 Below the viewers is a toolbar covering lots of the most commonly used tools, such as Background, Text, Blur, 3D effects and more.
 At the lower area of the Fusion page, there is the Node editor where you put your crazy thoughts into the videos.
 What you can see in the right is the Inspector where you are able to manipulate the tool or effect parameters.

-But it is discouraged to use the Resolve 16 free version to construct your effects, because the GPU encoding is not available to the free version, which slows down the entire workflow significantly.
+But it is discouraged to use the DaVinci Resolve 17 free version to construct your effects, because the GPU encoding is not available to the free version, which slows down the entire workflow significantly.

 DaVinci Resolve has a strong color grading ability that you can have complete control over the image colors.
 The Color page covers the gallery, viewer, node editor, timeline and the lower color grading toolkits.
 You can save, copy or export the adjustments or Luts in the gallery.